nspsck/RM67162_Micropython_QSPI/README.md

 This driver is based on [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html).

-Available functions: `fill, fill_rect, rect, fill_cirlce, cirlce, pixel, vline, hline, colorRGB, bitmap, brightness, line, text` etc.
+Available functions: `fill, fill_rect, rect, fill_cirlce, cirlce, pixel, vline, hline, colorRGB, bitmap, brightness, line, text, write, write_len` etc.
 For full details please visit [the documentation](#documentation).

 All fonts are created by russhughes.

 The firmware is provided each time when I update this repo.

-To-DO:
+To-DO: (This is a lie. :c I hope I can find time to make this happen later in my life..)
 - png support

 ## Features